MrRooni/homekitbuilds/_posts/2021-05-22-lighting-my-basement-with-lifx-and-onvis.md

 With our [garage door properly automated](https://homekitbuilds.mrrooni.com/2021/05/14/meross-smart-wi-fi-garage-opener.html) my mind quickly turned to other places in my house that could do with a bit of automation.
 Lighting is the typical smart home entry point and that’s where I headed next.
 The previous homeowner had finished the basement and installed pull-chain-operated ceiling lights throughout.
 If you wanted to turn on the lights you had to walk around to four separate locations to do so.

-Those lights last about a year before the pull chains were snapped by overzealous children and I started on a project I would never finish to wire these lights to a proper wall switch.
+Those lights lasted about a year before the pull chains were snapped by overzealous children and I started on a project I would never finish to wire these lights to a proper wall switch.
 The old bulbs were removed, the chains were never replaced, and we made due with a mostly dark basement whenever we went down there.

 With my newfound HomeKit hobby, however, I realized there was a better way than cutting holes in the wallboard and fishing wire.
 By setting the fixtures to always on, they were perfect candidates for smart bulbs.